This test would measure your parathyroid hormone (PTH) levels.

 Hyperparathyroidism may be treated with surgery to remove the glands if they are enlarged or contain a tumor.

-If your condition is mild and you have no symptoms, such as kidney problems or weakened bones, your doctor may suggest that your calcium and PTH levels be checked regularly.
-No surgery may be necessary, at least for a while.
+If your condition is mild and you have no symptoms such as kidney problems or weakened bones, your doctor may suggest that your calcium and PTH levels be checked regularly.
+Medications such as cinacalcet (Sensipar) may be prescribed.
+Surgery may not be necessary, at least for a while.